IBM/Lagom-object-storage/README.md

 3. Supply the configuration:
     1. Copy the `account-impl/src/main/resources/cloud-object-storage.conf.template` file to `account-impl/src/main/resources/cloud-object-storage.conf`.
     2. Open `account-impl/src/main/resources/cloud-object-storage.conf` in a text editor and fill in the necessary information.
 Details are provided in the file itself.
     The credentials to the object storage can be found on the [IBM Cloud console](https://control.bluemix.net/storage/objectstorage).
+Check the [video](#video) for more information.

 ### Start the Lagom sample application